BangNopall/coba-laravel/README.md

 ### Built With

-This section list any major frameworks/libraries used to bootstrap your project.
+This section lists the main frameworks/libraries used.

 * [![Laravel][Laravel.com]][Laravel-url]
 * [![Bootstrap][Bootstrap.com]][Bootstrap-url]